Latest Updates

 What we aren’t:

-We aren’t Ghost Busters, Ghost Hunters, Exorcists, Mediums, Clairvoyants or Psychics and we don’t do clearings, blessings or the ridding homes of alleged demons.
+We aren’t Ghost Busters, Ghost Hunters, Exorcists, Mediums, Clairvoyants or Psychics and we don’t do clearings, blessings or rid homes of alleged demons.
 We don’t do prayers, rituals, or bring in any religious elements to our work.
 We aren’t mental health experts or sleep disorder professionals, though we do work closely with mental health professionals.

 We travel that spooky road, between sceptic and believer.
 We are happy to sit right in amongst it all and take the research wherever it may lead us.